jamiepla1/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/options/law.md

 ---
-title: 15 - Change the Log Analytics workspace retention
+title: 15 - Log Analytics workspace retention
 geekdocCollapseSection: true
 weight: 15
 ---

-You can change the retention period for a Log Analytics workspace from the default 30 days to a set number of days:
+You can change the [retention period](https://learn.microsoft.com/en-us/troubleshoot/azure/azure-monitor/log-analytics/billing/configure-data-retention) for a Log Analytics workspace from the default 30 days to a set number of days:

 - 30
 - 31